DominikGuzei/flawless.css/README.md

 ### Go Cutting edge with HTML5 today!
 **Completely based on [HTML5 Boilerplate](http://html5boilerplate.com)** to provide the most professional starting point available for HTML5 today together with other great projects like [Modernizr](http://www.modernizr.com) which are included!
 This way you can write HTML5 today in all browsers!

-### Media Queries and Responsive Layouts
+### Media Queries and Responsive Designs
-Modern browsers and most mobile versions understand Media Queries, so you can take advance of **responsive layouts** that change their appearance in reaction to smaller screen sizes!
-Things like [Less Framework](http://lessframework.com) are extremely easy to achieve! (look at the CSS/style.less for an example)
+Modern browsers and most mobile versions understand media queries, so you can take advance of **responsive design** that changes appearance according to smaller screen sizes!
+Things like [Less Framework](http://lessframework.com) are trivially easy to achieve!

+See css/style.less for an example.

-### Content First, Layout on Top!
+### Content First.
+Layout on Top/
-Pure semantic HTML is one of the most important goals I had in mind when designing the Flaw{LESS} CSS Framework, so you can completely divide markup and presentation!
-If you need to change the position of columns there are nice helpers like:
+Pure semantic HTML is one of the most important goals I had in mind when designing the Flaw{LESS} CSS Framework.
+That way, you can completely divide markup and presentation.

+For example, if you need to change column positions, there are nice helpers like:

 	// first column in markup -> shift it 2 columns to the right
 	#my-content {